dougbinks/RCCpp_DX11_Example/README.md

 Alternatively you can use a git GUI program to get the code, most of these will automatically download the git submodules.

 If you download the code via the "Download ZIP" approach, you'll also need to download RuntimeCompiledCPlusPlus and Dear ImGui into the RuntimeCompiledCPlusPlus and  imgui folders.
-The correct versions can be found by clicking on the RuntimeCompiledCPlusPlus and imgui folders you see on the front page of the [RCCpp_DX11_Example Github page](https://github.com/dougbinks/RCCpp_DX11_Example) as below.
+The correct versions can be found by clicking on the RuntimeCompiledCPlusPlus and imgui folders you see on the front page of the [RCCpp_DX11_Example GitHub page](https://github.com/dougbinks/RCCpp_DX11_Example) as below.

 The project is split into [several branches](https://github.com/dougbinks/RCCpp_DX11_Example/branches/all) to allow you to navigate to important points in its development, notably: